Taiwan’s largest natural gas-fired combined-cycle power plant, Datan (also known as Tatan or Dah-Tarn power plant), is located in Taoyuan…

 The outfall channel will have its terminal at a distance of 4km from the sea in order to avoid the re-circulation of warm discharged brine into the intake channel.

-Combined-cycle gas turbine (CCGT) technology
+Combined-cycle gas turbine (CCGT) technology in Hassyan power plant

 The CCGT to be installed includes inlet filters that draw air required for combustion.
-The air drawn is cooled before entering the compressor cabin of a gas turbine where the pressure of gas is increased.
+The air drawn is cooled before entering the compressor cabin of a gas turbine where the pressure of the gas is increased.

 The pressurised gas interacts with the fuel in the combustion chamber and generates gas of high temperature and energy.
 The pressurised gas will act as a mechanical force that drives the gas turbine, which in turn supplies mechanical energy to the generator.